 The Provider Registry allows providers to register their protocol implementations to be used by JavaMail APIs.
-It provides a mechanism for the discovery of available protocol, for registering new protocols, and for specifying default implementations.
+It provides a mechanism for discovering available protocol, for registering new protocols, and for specifying default implementations.

 5.1.1 Resource Files

 The providers for JavaMail APIs are configured using the following files: